tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 ![](manuscript.markdown_strict_files/figure-markdown_strict/fig-e1-test-vx-1.jpeg)

 Figure 14: Experiment 1.
-Empirical distribution of velocities producing in testing stage.
+Empirical distribution of velocities produced in the testing stage.
 Translucent bands with dashed lines indicate the correct range for each velocity band.

 </div>